KSU-CS-Software-Engineering/ScratchText/DevInfo.md

 Scratch Text is a project intended to add a text based aspect to [Scratch 3.0](https://scratch.mit.edu/).
 This extension will create a smoother transition for younger developers who are used to using Scratch and wish to learn how to program their projects in a text based format.

 ## Files we have code in:
-gui.jsx (from inside components not containers), icon--text.svg, text-editor.jsx,
+* gui.jsx (from inside components not containers)
-text-tab.jsx,
+* icon--text.svg
+* text-editor.jsx
+* text-tab.js

 ## How to run once installed
 #### In the terminal:
+* npm install (might not need this step)
+* npm start
-npm install (might not need this step) -> npm start -> then open your localhost tab in a browser
+* then open your localhost tab in a browser

 ## General flow of our code
 In the GUI.jsx, we implemented code to show a new tab in the list of tabs.